 pCloud Crypto is a simple, easy-to-use and valuable add-on that allows you to protect sensitive data or personal information with high-end security.
 It’s no surprise that pCloud is ranked as one of the most secure cloud storage providers on Cloudwards.net.

 This article has covered just one of pCloud’s features.
-You can read a broader examination of this cloud storage provider and how it works in our pCloud review, or check out our piece on pCloud Transfer.
+You can read a broader examination of this cloud storage provider and how it works in our pCloud setup guide, or check out our piece on pCloud Transfer.

 You can also read our “talk with the boss” pCloud edition, where we talk with CEO Tunio Zafer.